Indellient/liftoff-modern-application-automation/README.md

 When the server is provisioned, the Grafana service should start in the next minute or so with a password pulled from Vault.

 ## Example 4: Compliance

+> _I want to continuously audit & report compliance for my deployments, and converge my infrastructure if it is not compliant_

 This example consists of a single pipeline as well as the use of the Habitat Supervisor Control Gateway to apply a configuration to the existing services loaded in our examples.
 Note that the hardening bit of this example may not work if you're using the pre-provisioned packages, as the latest **stable** base OS package available in the original repository will have already run hardening.